Saikumar258025/POWER-BI/README.md

-# FINANCIAL ANALYSIS Dash board
+# FINANCIAL ANALYSIS DASH BOARD

 The given data is for for financial company.
 Company had 5 segments.
 They are